-The School of Health Sciences Appeal Review Committee shall include three academic program coordinators of the School of Health Sciences not affiliated with the complaint and an MVCC Student Support Advisor (SSA).
+The School of Health Sciences Appeal Review Committee shall include three academic program faculty of the School of Health Sciences.
 A thorough review of the student's submitted written material shall be performed along with a review of the student's academic history.
 The Dean of the School of Health Sciences shall notify the student about the Committee's decision in writing.